 The general decline in credit card interest rates from mid-1991 is the result of many factors, including greater competition on this aspect of credit card pricing.
-The decline in rates also reflects, in large measure, the sharp drop in credit card issuers' costs of funds in the early part of this period.
-Reflecting movements in short-term interest rates for the year 2001, issuers' costs of funds moved down some 14 percent from 2000 levels (see earlier discussion on profitability).
+The decline in rates also reflects, in large measure, the sharp drop in credit card issuers' costs of funds during this period.
+Reflecting movements in short-term interest rates for the year 2002, issuers' costs of funds moved down sharply from 2001 levels (see earlier discussion on profitability).

 Additional evidence on changes in credit card interest rates comes from the FR 2572.
 Although not precisely comparable from period-to-period because of changes in the sample of reporters, this statistical series reveals a general decline in credit card interest rates in recent years.
-For example, only 11 percent of the respondents reported interest rates below 16 percent on their largest credit card plan as of September 1991, but three-fourths did so as of January 2001 (the latest report available).
+For example, only 11 percent of the respondents reported interest rates below 16 percent on their largest credit card plan as of September 1991, but 80 percent did so as of January 2003 (the latest report available).
 In addition, the proportion of card issuers reporting that they utilize variable-rate pricing has also increased substantially since September 1991.
-As of September 1991, 23 percent of issuers used variable-rate pricing; as of January 2001, the proportion was 44 percent.
-The widespread use of variable-rate pricing suggests credit card rates are likely to respond more quickly to changes in market interest rates in the future than they have in the past.
+As of September 1991, 23 percent of issuers used variable-rate pricing; as of 2003, the proportion was 53 percent.
+The widespread use of variable-rate pricing suggests credit card rates are likely to respond relatively quickly to changes in market interest rates in the future.